Are Women's Alpine Ski World Cup Preview

 Åre first hosted the Alpine World Ski Championships for the first time in 1954.

-The 2007 Championships made a permanent impression on Åre’s ski system and the village, as a new Ladies’ Downhill was built, commercial space doubled and a 130-meter-long tunnel replaced the bridge that once led the world championship slopes across the E14.
-The 39th Alpine World Ski Championships was a success for both the host and the Swedish team.
+The 2007 Championships made a permanent impression on Åre’s ski system and the village, as a new Ladies’ Downhill was built, commercial space doubled, and a 130-meter-long tunnel replaced the bridge that once led the world championship slopes across the E14.
+The 39th Alpine World Ski Championships were a success for both the host and the Swedish team.

 Åre also has great experience organizing Alpine World Cup races. Åre Slalomklubb and Världscupbolaget have organized more than 100 World Cup races over the years, with great success.
 Thanks to the now legendary Åre son Bibbo Nordenskiöld’s initiative, the Alpine World Cup was first held in Åre in 1969.